 - Residents’ Forum Large Animal (ACVS residents): Thursday, October 17

 - Poster Session: Thursday, October 17–Friday, October 18

 Residents’ Forum: To qualify for the Residents’ Forum, residents must be actively enrolled in an ACVS residency program at the time of abstract submission.
 Each resident may submit only one abstract for the Residents’ Forum.
 Residents are encouraged to submit abstracts for either clinical or basic science research projects.
 Residents may submit other abstracts for the scientific seminars and Poster Session.

-Residents’ Poster Competition: To qualify for the Residents’ Poster Competition within the Poster Session, residents must be actively enrolled in an ACVS residency program at the time of abstract submission and must be present during the Poster Session on Thursday, October 12, 6:00–7:30 PM in the Exhibit Hall.
+Residents’ Poster Competition: To qualify for the Residents’ Poster Competition within the Poster Session, residents must be actively enrolled in an ACVS residency program at the time of abstract submission and must be present during the Poster Session on Thursday, October 17, 6:00–7:30 PM in the Exhibit Hall.

-Abstract presentations are 15 minutes: 10–12 minutes for set up and presentation and 3–5 minutes for questions and discussion.
+Abstract presentations will be 15 minutes: 10–12 minutes for set up and presentation and 3–5 minutes for questions and discussion.

 To submit your abstract:

 - Log in to the My Account page on the ACVS website at www.acvs.org/my-account.

 Note: An account is required for abstract submissions.
 If you do not have an account, select the "New Customer" link from the My Account login screen.